debsamanta5571-dot/gridlock-tactics/README.md

 ## Architecture

+## Architecture

-The true purpose of this is to eventually integrate it with some sort of real world smart board, where it can register game and smart pieces straight to the software with websockets(change sofware_
+The real purpose of this is to hook it up to a physical smart board later.
+The board would register the game and the pieces straight into the software over WebSockets.

-Technically its not actually made with c++ unreal objects but it is a separate c++ module loaded into whats effectively a GUI.
-The C++ standaolone is meant to be able to create small portable servers with micro ccomputers.
-It can also just work standalone with unreal with a 3d board gui visual.
-Currrently there is a board and a battle visualization however the art assets are currently all place holders..
-Unreal works by effectively sending cmds lines to its own running c++ instance with the 3d board gui/
+It is not built out of Unreal C++ objects.
+The rules are a separate C++ module loaded into what is basically a GUI.
+That standalone C++ build is meant to run as a small portable server on a microcomputer.
+It can also run with Unreal as a 3D board on desktop.

+Unreal sends commands to its own running C++ instance and draws the 3D board from that.
+There is a board view and a battle view right now.
+The art is still placeholder.

 # Instructions